-The Cherry Grove Community Association, Inc. (CGCAI) is the Cherry Grove, NY community's only organization devoted to serving the needs of a visiting public and a membership comprised of property owners, seasonal renters, local commercial enterprises and businesses.
-Its purpose is to take a leadership role in activities and actions that benefit all visitors, residents and business interests of the community, as well as to serve as a unifying force for all community-based organizations devoted to meeting the cultural, civic, environmental, commercial and artistic needs of Cherry Grove.
+Cherry Grove Community Association, Inc. is the community's only organization devoted to serving the needs of a visiting public and a membership comprised of property owners, seasonal renters and businesses.
+Its purpose is to take a leadership role in activities that benefit all residents and businesses of Cherry Grove, as well as to serve as a unifying force for all community-based organizations devoted to meeting the cultural, civic, environmental, commercial and artistic needs of Cherry Grove.

 Unlike other Fire Island communities, CGCAI and the Cherry Grove Property Owners Association (CGPOA) are separate organizations and work on separate activities within the community.
 As a tax-exempt 501(c)(3) organization CGCAI can apply for and secure grants of public funds for improvements in the community such as dock maintenance and capital improvements on our two properties.
-CGCAI also works on shared community issues for the benefit of all community residents (not just property owners), such as ferry service, beautification, noise ordinance compliance, zoning issues, boardwalk maintenance, police protection, beach clean-up, building and other permits, as well as other functions.
+CGCAI also works on shared community issues for the benefit of all community residents, such as ferry service, beautification, noise ordinances, zoning issues, boardwalk maintenance, police protection, beach clean-up, building and other permits, as well as other functions.
 CGPOA, a 501(c)(4) organization, manages the community's interactions and relationships with elected officials and others in local government, including holding fundraising events.
 For more info, please contact us.